Do drysuits keep you dry when diving or swimming?

 I’d love to hear from you.
 Tell us about your adventures of diving and snorkeling, in the comments below.
 Please also share your photos.
 Either from your underwater cameras or videos from your waterproof Gopro’s!

 If this article hasn’t answered all of your questions.
-If you have more questions either about snorkeling or scuba diving (or specifically about do drysuits keep you dry?) please comment below with your questions.
+If you have more questions either about snorkeling or scuba diving (or specifically about whether drysuits keep you dry?) please comment below with your questions.

 There will also be many more articles about scuba diving (and snorkeling) for you to read and learn about these fabulous sports.